cbeley/beleyenv/README.md

 4. Select your main startup disk.
 5. Reboot.
 Right after hitting reboot, hold the power button
 6. Instructions on fuse page to enable third party kernel extensions will now work.

+Install macFUSE and sshfs by obtaining it from https://macfuse.github.io/.

 ### Steam Deck Support